Auburn University

 Auburn University (informally known as AU or Auburn) is a public land-grant research university in Auburn, Alabama, United States.
 With more than 27,900 undergraduate students, over 6,200 graduate students, and a total enrollment of more than 34,100 students with 1,435 faculty members, Auburn is the second-largest university in Alabama.
 It is one of the state's two flagship public universities.
 The university is one of 146 U.S. universities classified among "R1: Doctoral Universities – Very high research activity".

 Auburn was chartered in 1856, as East Alabama Male College, a private liberal arts college affiliated with the Methodist Episcopal Church, South.
 In 1872, under the Morrill Act, it became the state's first land-grant university and was renamed the Agricultural and Mechanical College of Alabama.
-In 1892, it became the first four-year coeducational school in Alabama and in 1899 was renamed Alabama Polytechnic Institute.
+In 1892, it became the first four-year coeducational school in Alabama and in 1899 was officially renamed Alabama Polytechnic Institute, a name that had been in informal use since as early as 1896.
 In 1960, its name was changed to Auburn University.

-In 1967, the Alabama Legislature chartered an additional campus in Montgomery.
-Auburn University at Montgomery is a current member of the Auburn University system.
+In 1967, the Alabama Legislature chartered an additional campus in Montgomery as a member of the Auburn University system.

 History

-"Old Main", the first building on Auburn's campus, was destroyed by fire in 1887.
+"Old Main", the first building on Auburn's campus, was destroyed by a fire in 1887.

 The Alabama Legislature chartered the institution as the East Alabama Male College on February 1, 1856, coming under the guidance of the Methodist Church in 1859.
-The first president of the college was Reverend William J. Sasnett, and the college started operations with a student body of eighty and a faculty of ten in 1859.
+The first president of the college was Reverend William J. Sasnett.
+The college began operations with a student body of 80 and a faculty of 10 in 1859.

 Auburn's early history is inextricably linked with the Civil War and the Reconstruction-era South.
 Classes were held in "Old Main" until the college was closed due to the war when most of the students and faculty left to enlist.
-The campus was a training ground for the Confederate Army, and "Old Main" served as a hospital for Confederate wounded.
+The campus was a training ground for the Confederate Army and "Old Main" served as a hospital for Confederate wounded.

-To commemorate Auburn's contribution to the Civil War, a cannon lathe used for the manufacture of cannons for the Confederate Army and recovered from Selma, Alabama, was presented to the college in 1952 by brothers of the Delta chapter of the Alpha Phi Omega fraternity.
-It sits today on the lawn next to Samford Hall.
+A historic landmark cannon lathe, built in Selma and used to bore 7-inch Brooke rifles during the Civil War, was presented to Auburn in 1936 by the Tennessee Coal, Iron and Railroad Company, and rests on the lawn next to Samford Hall.
+In 1952, the fraternity Alpha Phi Omega held an "ugliest man" contest to fund a bronze plaque for the lathe.